-Dial a counsellor Seeking out professional help does not mean that you are incapable of handling yourself.
+Seeking out professional help does not mean that you are incapable of handling yourself.
 It means you are brave enough to acknowledge your situation.
-When I knew that my separation with my partner was too much for me too handle all by myself, I sought the help of a counsellor.
-And you know what—it did wonders for me.
+When I knew that my separation with my partner was too much for me to handle all by myself, I sought the help of a counselor.
+And you know what!
+It did wonders for me.
 During times of grief, our judgment get clouded.
 A professional helps us see more clearly so that we can deal with our emotions more effectively.
 Also, there is nothing more comfortable than knowing that you are supported in your grief and you are not alone in this world.

 Also, if we have someone who advises us or gives us a patient hearing during our moments of despair, we must consider ourselves fortunate that there’s someone who cares enough and so, they should be treated with respect.
 Directing our anger towards them will only intensify our misery.

-This was first published in the November 2013 issue of Complete Wellbeing.
+This is an updated version of the article that was first published in the November 2013 issue of Complete Wellbeing magazine.